bramley/phplist-plugin-campaigns/README.md

 ## Version history ##

     version     Description
-    2.3.2+20190328  Minor bug fix
+    2.3.3+20190509  Improve display of action buttons for the trevellin theme 2.3.2+20190328  Minor bug fix
     2.3.1+20170625  Write to event log when a campaign is deleted 2.3.0+20170601  Internal changes and reworking